dinkelk/coop/README.md

   4. A simple [Flask](https://flask.palletsprojects.com/en) web app using to view the current temperature and humidity and control the door
   5. Logging of all data to CSV files

+## The Web App

+Below is the simple UI for the coop controller.
+It works well on a PC browser or phone.

  ![`Coop App`](img/app.png "app.png")

 ## How it is Wired Up